As I often remind people, money is a tool.

 These ego fears and issues distort a person’s perception of reality, leading to all kinds of unconscious decisions.

-There are so many ways this causes more suffering.
+There are many ways this causes more suffering.

 Seeing where the ego stops you, says you’re not worthy of earning a certain amount of money, can’t do it, and so forth is your spiritual work.

 Whatever structural situations and prejudices that exist are not the point.
-The self-defeating ego will find a million reasons to stay impoverished for many of you where impoverishment truly is your own doing and not the work of society.
+The self-defeating ego will find a million reasons to stay impoverished where impoverishment truly is your own doing and not the work of society.
 Others will hold on to finances when they need to let go.

 Surrender.